thegamecracks/theticketbot/README.md

 5. Invite your bot to a server and use "<@mention> sync" to synchronize the bot's application commands.

+   In the [Applications](https://discord.com/developers/applications) > OAuth2 page,
+   select only `bot` for the scope, then in the permissions list below, select at least the following permissions:

+   - Read Messages/View Channels
+   - Send Messages
+   - Create Private Threads
+   - Send Messages in Threads
+   - Embed Links
+   - Attach Files

+   A few other permissions like Manage Threads and Mention Everyone may be useful, but are not required.

+   Leave the Integration Type as "Guild Install", and copy the generated URL at the bottom.
+You can now use that URL to invite the bot or let others invite the bot if "Public Bot" is ticked in the Bot page.

 [config.toml]: /src/theticketbot/config_default.toml

 To set up an inbox, first post a message with the content you would like your